SCIInstitute/dSpaceX/data/README.md

 - The config.yaml which specifics the location and format of the processed data.
 - A distance matrix between the design shape representations.
 - The 2D embeddings of the design shape representations.
   The default embeddings are t-SNE, MDS, and Isomap.
 - Thumbnails of the design shape representations.
-- (TODO) The Morse-Smale decomposition.
-- The latent space models for design prediction; currently only generates PCA models.
+- The latent space models for design prediction
+  Currently generates PCA models.

 Currently, there are two paths through the tool.
-Either a user can generate all the initial data (distances, embeddings, configs, etc) or they can generate a latent space model based on a Morse-Smale partition of the data.
+Either a user can generate all the initial data (distances, embeddings, configs, etc) or they can generate a latent space model based on a Morse-Smale partitioning of the data generated using the **dSpaceX** GUI.

-The JSON file needs to specify the location of the original data, including, the input parameters, the quantities of interest, and the design shape representation — usually these are images or volumes.
+The JSON file needs to specify the location of the original data, including the input parameters, the quantities of interest, and the design shape representation — usually these are images or volumes.

 Below we describe how to use the tool and provide helpful examples.

 This README assumes you have already cloned the **dSpaceX** repository.

 ## Setup
 In order to run the pre-processing tool the **dSpaceX** conda environment needs to be created and activated.
-If you have already set up the server and/or the client then the conda environment should be created, if not follow these steps:
+If you have already set up the server and/or the client then the conda environment should already exist, if not follow these steps:

 1. In the terminal, navigate to the **dSpaceX** directory (this will be wherever you cloned the **dSpaceX** repository)